The roller coaster ride of total returns on the S&P 500! (Updated to October 2025)

 ESPAÑISTAN, real estate bubble and Spanish crisis

-Aleix Saló prepares the release of a comic strip set in the Spanish real estate bubble and the subsequent crisis that Spain has suffered since 2008.
+Aleix SalĂł is preparing the release of a comic strip set during the Spanish real estate bubble and the subsequent crisis that Spain has been experiencing since 2008.

-For its launch has created a very interesting video that illustrates the process lived in Spain, and that in 2011 it is still suffered.
+For its launch, he has created a very interesting video that illustrates the process Spain went through—a process that, in 2011, is still being felt.

 Enjoy the video: